Welcome to the JAT Internship Site!

 Keep in mind, though, that if you do an internship through EXP 396, the credits you receive through EXP will not count toward your 120 credits to graduate.
 That means that in order to graduate from our College, you must complete extra credits if you do an EXP internship.
 Having said that, however, many students benefit from a second (or third!) internship and they do it through the EXP program.
 Remember that you can enroll in EXP without completing any prerequisites.
 But only the credits you earn through JAT 399 will count toward graduation.
 EXP internships typically involve lower level professional work, and listings for these internships can be found in CyberCAT, accessible from the Career Center’s website: www.uky.edu/careercenter.
 The internship listings on the JAT site are for students who have completed advanced level coursework only.
 For questions about EXP internships, contact your Career Center representative.

 JAT 399 internships are your opportunity for serious career preparation while still a student.
 Faculty generally recommend that you complete your JAT internship in your last year as a student.
+For many students, the summer is an excellent time to complete an internship.

 There are a number of factors we look at in evaluating sites for possible JAT 399 credit (we have a list of questions we ask the prospective site to complete).
 Two of the most important are level and type of supervision and whether you will be producing work that can be included in a portfolio.

 A JAT 399 internship is intended to be a U.S.-based professional experience.
 That means you must be supervised at the internship site by someone who is a professional in that field.
-For example, a small firm may want an intern who will essentially serve as their communications staff.
+For example, a small firm may want an intern who will essentially serve as its communications staff.
 That's great experience, but it doesn't qualify as a JAT 399 internship because you would not be learning from a professional in the field.

 ISC and JOU majors are required to have an approved professional portfolio before graduating.
 Work done at your JAT 399 internship is an essential part of your portfolio, so we also try to make sure that the internship site will give you the opportunity to produce (and keep) work that can go into your portfolio.